MicrosoftDocs/win32/desktop-src/Fax/-mfax-using-the-fax-service-sdk.md

 ---
-Description: 'This section provides information on how to use the Microsoft Fax Service software development kit (SDK) to administer the fax service and to create fax service extensions.' ms.assetid: 'affa3176-3a17-48b6-b15b-ce82bd9a7200'
+Description: This section provides information on how to use the Microsoft Fax Service software development kit (SDK) to administer the fax service and to create fax service extensions. ms.assetid: affa3176-3a17-48b6-b15b-ce82bd9a7200
-title: Using the Fax Service SDK
+title: Using the Fax Service SDK ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Fax Service SDK